Axinalis/CassandraAndRedisLearning/readme.md

 # Library project

 A simple project for learning Cassandra and Redis databases.
-It represents library where each user has
+It represents library where each user has list of read books.

 ---
 ### Starting containers